BlogCategoriesCompareAbout

 Type your questions naturally.
 The AI responds instantly since everything runs locally.
 Press Ctrl+D (or type /bye) to exit the chat.

-How can you optimize Ollama for better performance and customization?
-Enable GPU acceleration through proper drivers, create custom Modelfiles for specialized personas, and use the OpenAI API compatibility for seamless integration with existing tools.
+Enable GPU acceleration through proper drivers, create custom Modelfiles for specialized personas, and use the OpenAI API compatibility on port 11434 for seamless integration with existing tools.

 GPU Acceleration Setup